 Sugarcane is grown in areas in Nizamabad, Medak, Wanaparthy and Karimnagar districts of the state.
 Cane growing areas of Wanaparthy dt. of Telangana state have been recording higher infestation of whitegrub, H. serrata since the past few years in isolated pockets and this has been a cause of concern since the pest is polyphagous and attacks many crops viz., vegetables, groundnut, maize and fruit crops like guava, mango, etc. Several techniques have been evaluated for the management of white grubs including cultural, mechanical, biological, chemical and integrated methods suggested by various workers (Sahayaraj and Borgio, 2009; Srikanth and Singaravelu, 2011).

 Many authors have reported chemicals to show great efficacy in managing the pest.
 Patel et al., (2020) reported lowest grub population (0.88 grubs/m2), maximum pod yield (1907 kg/ha) and highest dry fodder yield (6146 kg/ha) were recorded in Imidacloprid 40% + Fipronil 40% - 80% WG @ 250 g per ha and it was at par with Clothianidin 50% WDG @ 250 gm per ha (0.96 grubs/m2), (1803 kg/ha) and 6042 kg/ha, while Chlorpyriphos 20% EC @ 4000 ml per ha recorded 1.13 grubs/sq.m.,1664 kg/ha and 5903 kg/ha of dry fodder respectively.
 Kumar and Pandey (2022) recorded highest sugarcane yield (78.61 t/ha) and cost benefit ratio (1:4.92) in Fipronil 40% + imidacloprid 40% WG applied @ 300 g a.i./ha followed by Clothianidin 50WDG @ 120 g a.i./ha (75.64 t/ha and 1.422) during 2020-21.
 However, Patil et al. (1986) reported that chemical control measures are ineffective since the pest lives within the soil and that the chemical insecticides evaluated against the grubs so far proved less effective and costly and poor farmers can’t afford.
 Moreover, there are many disadvantages with complete reliance on chemical control practices, major being harmful residues in the cane and juice and contamination of water, air and soil resources in the crop.
-Also usage of spurious chemical pesticides has led to unnecessary increase in input costs in addition to failure to control pests at the right time.
+Also, usage of spurious chemical pesticides has led to unnecessary increase in input costs in addition to failure to control pests at the right time.
 Hence, the use of non-chemical methods for grub management have been gaining popularity among the farmers.

 Out of the many ecofriendly tactics to manage the pest, fires in the field in the vicinity of the trees during late evenings in the weeks after first rains have shown good attraction for the adult beetles.
 This tactic in combination with the use of any biopesticide targeted at the root zone helps manage the pest in a better way.
 Entomopathogenic fungi (EPF) are quite effective in managing pests in different crops and their efficacy depends on a wide range of conditions like the virulence of the strain used, soil moisture levels, the time of application and the stage of the insect when the formulation is applied.
 EPFs when used incur no environmental losses and when the right strain is applied at the susceptible stage of the insect, insect mortality rates soar up.